Last updated on January 21st, 2021 at 07:36 pm

 This Mountain is becoming popular by the day thanks to the straight smooth road.
 Where you can comfortably test the power of your engine by stepping on it to the floor.
 Though I have never climbed Mount Ololokwe, plans are underway.

 This mystery rock was frequently visited by the Local Samburu People to go and pray for rain and healthy cattle.
-It is a tourist eye catch in the area.
+It is a tourist attraction in the area.
 The Name Ololokwe means Sacred Mountain in Samburu Language.

 Budget for Samburu National Reserve Safari.